thedefinedone/wanderlair/README.md

 # wanderlair
-WanderLair, a pick your poison vacation.
+WanderLair, a pick getaway vacation.
 A frontend travel discovery app with quizzes, categories, reviews, and a coin system.